amar431/LibraryManagmentSystemBackend/README.md

 npm start
 The server will run at http://localhost:3000.

+5.DBMS
+Change the password to your sql account password and create the tables(code mentioned in instructions.pdf).

 I done the above database part in my local mysql workbench 8.0